Parametric multi-element coupling architecture for coherent and dissipative control of superconducting qubits: Discussion and Outlook

 An architecture utilizing the demonstrated methods presents numerous advantages and possible extensions.
 Utilizing fixed-frequency qubits and a tunable element to mediate couplings allows for large on/off ratios and protects the qubits from dephasing due to flux noise and from resonator-photon induced decoherence.
-This approach complements alternative decoupling strategies, e.g. multi-mode qubits~\cite{Gambetta2011, Gyenis2021, Pfeiffer2023}.
-Additionally, two-qubit gates are not limited to the demonstrated controlled-Z gate but can be extended to include iSWAP and bSWAP gates~\cite{McKay2017, Roth2017, Ganzhorn2020}, or to realize long-distance state-transfer protocols that require simultaneous controllable interactions between neighbouring qubits along a chain~\cite{Gu2021, Warren2023, Naegele2022, Roy2024_inprep}.
-Since couplings can be selectively activated, more than two qubits can be connected to the same coupler without introducing unwanted qubit-qubit crosstalk.
-Given proper mitigation of frequency crowding, such multi-qubit couplers increase device connectivity and can be used to implement multi-qubit operations~\cite{Glaser2023, Kim2022, Zhang2022, Simakov2023}.
+This approach complements alternative decoupling strategies, e.g. multi-mode qubits~\cite{Gambetta2011, Gyenis2021, Pfeiffer2024}.
+Additionally, two-qubit gates are not limited to the demonstrated controlled-Z gate but can be extended to include iSWAP and bSWAP gates~\cite{McKay2017, Roth2017, Ganzhorn2020}, or to realize long-distance state-transfer protocols that require simultaneous controllable interactions between neighbouring qubits along a chain~\cite{Gu2021, Warren2023, Naegele2022, Roy2024}.
+Since couplings can be selectively activated, more than two qubits can be connected to the same coupler without necessarily introducing unwanted qubit-qubit crosstalk, as discussed in Appendix~\ref{app:ZZ_crosstalk}.
+Given proper mitigation of frequency crowding, multi-qubit couplers increase device connectivity and can be used to implement multi-qubit operations beyond two qubits ~\cite{Glaser2023, Kim2022, Zhang2022, Simakov2023}.
 Furthermore, the fact that multiple qubits are coupled to the same resonator not only reduces the total number of resonators but also enables the application of advanced readout techniques.
-For example, dynamic control over the $\chi$-shifts enables the simultaneous readout of the states of multiple qubits~\cite{Filipp2009, Reed2010}.
+For example, dynamic control over the $\chi$-shifts enables the simultaneous single-shot readout of multiple qubits~\cite{Filipp2009, Reed2010}.
 Likewise, $\chi$-shifts of equal magnitude can be used to perform direct parity measurements~\cite{Royer2018, Noh2023}, highly relevant for quantum error correction in future large-scale quantum processors.